nodemailer/nodemailer/ISSUE_TEMPLATE.md

-Complete the following form to have your issue reviewed:
+Complete the following form to have your issue reviewed

 ### 1. Is this a bug in Nodemailer?